Manaro-Alpha/PPO_PyTorch/README.md

 ## About

-This repo contains an optimised version of PPO using tricks like Generalised Advantage Estimates, Mini Batch updates etc.
+This repo contains an optimised version of PPO using tricks like Generalised Advantage Estimates, Entropy Regularisation etc. in an attempt to match the performance offered by StableBaselines3's PPO.

 ## Usage